Association of Montana Retired Public Employees By-Laws

 - To develop a coalition effort when required to aid and enhance legislative and legal pursuits.

-- To promote and lobby for quality, affordable health insurance, long term care insurance and long-term care programs for retired public employees.
-Long-term care programs include personal care, home health care, assisted living facilities, and nursing facilities.
+- To promote and lobby for quality, affordable health insurance and related programs for retired public employees.

 - To promote representation of one or more AMRPE eligible retirees as members of the Public Employees Retirement Board.